 We believe and teach that He later ascended into heaven, is exalted at the right hand of God, where He is our High Priest and Advocate.
 (John 1:1, 14, 18; Luke 1:35; Romans 3:24-26; 4:25; Ephesians 1:7, 20-21; Hebrews 4:14; Colossians 1:17-19; Hebrews 1:3, 3:1, 7:23-25, 9:24, 12:2; 1 John 2:1-2)

-We believe that the Holy Spirit is a divine personal being who regenerates (John 6:63) and indwells (Romans 8:9, 11) every believer and seals the believer as God’s eternal possession (Ephesians 1:13, 4:30).
+God the Holy Spirit.
+We believe that the Holy Spirit is a divine personal being (Acts 5:3; Ephesians 4:30) who regenerates (John 6:63) and indwells (Romans 8:9, 11) every believer and seals the believer as God’s eternal possession (Ephesians 1:13, 4:30).

 We believe and teach that Christ has baptized every believer into one Spirit, and this baptism forms one body of all believers – The Church (1 Corinthians 12:13-14).
 Every believer is gifted by the Holy Spirit (1 Corinthians 12:11), and should seek to be continually filled with the Holy Spirit (Ephesians 5: 18 -19).

-We believe and teach that the gifts of the Holy Spirit are given to the church for the common good of all believers.
-Since each gift is given according to God’s sovereign will and discretion, the possession of any gift is by grace and does not constitute spiritual maturity.
-The proper use of the gifts are for the edification of the body; to promote united worship of God in the congregation, to give preeminence and glory to Jesus Christ, and continually to facilitate the growth of each member of the body into maturity in Christ (Isaiah 28:11; John 16:14; Acts 4:8, 31, Romans 8:23, 12:1-21; 1 Corinthians 12:11-13, 13:8, 14:21; Ephesians 1:13, 4:7-16).
-The Holy Spirit glorifies neither Himself nor His gifts by uncontrolled, flamboyant displays, but He does glorify Christ by implementing His work of redeeming the lost and building up believers in the most holy faith (John 16:13,14; Acts 1:8; 1 Cor.
-12:4-11; 2 Cor.
-3:18).
+We believe and teach that the gifts of the Holy Spirit are given to the church for the common good of all believers (1 Corinthians 12:7).
+Since each gift is given according to God’s sovereign will and discretion (1 Corinthians 12:11; Ephesians 4:7), the possession of any gift is by grace and does not constitute spiritual maturity.
+The proper use of the gifts are for the edification of the body (1 Corinthians 12:7); to promote united worship of God in the congregation (Ephesians 4:13), to give preeminence and glory to Jesus Christ (John 16:14), and continually to facilitate the growth of each member of the body into maturity in Christ (Romans 12:3-8; 1 Corinthians 12:11-13; Ephesians 1:13, 4:7-16).
+The Holy Spirit glorifies neither Himself nor His gifts by uncontrolled, flamboyant displays, but He does glorify Christ by implementing His work of redeeming the lost and building up believers in the most holy faith (John 16:13,14; Acts 1:8; 1 Corinthians 12:4-11; 2 Corinthians 3:18).